o0yr0o/Stock-analysis/README.md

 ### Advantages and Disadvantages Apply to Refactoring the Original VBA Script
 - Advantages:
-  - The refactored code run faster.
+  - The refactored code runs faster.
   - Helps me understand more clearly the purpose of the original code and how it works.

 - Disadvantages: